Miss Dominican Republic 2021

 Miss Dominican Republic 2021 (Miss República Dominicana 2021) was held on November 7, 2021 at Salón de Eventos Sambil.
 Kimberly Jiménez of La Romana crowned her successor at the end of the event.
 The winner represented Dominican Republic at Miss Universe 2021.
 The 1st Runner-Up competed in Miss United Continents 2021 and the 2nd Runner-Up will compete in Reina Hispanoamericana 2022.

 Originally, Andreina Martínez of Comunidad Dominicana en los Estados Unidos was crowned the winner but tested positive for COVID-19 just after the competition.
-1st Runner-Up Debbie Áflalo of Azua represented Dominican Republic at Miss Universe 2021 as Martínez not have time to quarantine before traveling to Israel for the competition and she will represented Dominican Republic at Miss Universe 2022 instead.
+1st Runner-Up Debbie Áflalo of Azua represented Dominican Republic at Miss Universe 2021 as Martínez did not have time to quarantine before traveling to Israel for the competition and she would represent Dominican Republic at Miss Universe 2022 instead.